BioDT/biodt-fair/README.md

-# BioDT - FAIR tutorials and materials
+# BioDT - FAIR

-This repository hosts some materials concerning the FAIR aspect of the data, software, and other digital objects within the [Biodiversity Digital Twin (BioDT) project](https://cordis.europa.eu/project/id/101057437).
-While the [Confluence wiki](https://wiki.eduuni.fi/display/cscRDIcollaboration/BioDT?src=contextnavpagetreemode) remains the main tool for collaboration within the project, this repository is meant to complement it with more technical information and tools, as well as open visibility for the wider community —also ensuring that these resources remain accessible after the sunset of the project.
+About the Project
+The Biodiversity Digital Twin (BioDT) project is an EU-funded initiative running from June 2022 to May 2025.
+The project includes a dedicated Work Package focused on "Improving Quality of Data, Workflows and Models through FAIR Principles."

+Throughout the project, we've addressed several aspects of FAIR implementation:
+- Data stream FAIRification
+- Collaboration with research infrastructures (GBIF, DiSSCo, LifeWatch ERIC, eLTER)
+- Semantic mapping
+- Data quality indicators
+- Workflow enhancement

+This repository serves as a technical companion to our official project outputs, providing:

+- Working materials and technical resources related to FAIR principles
+- Tools for implementing FAIR across data, software, models, and workflows
+- Open access to resources for the wider biodiversity informatics community
+- Long-term access to these resources beyond the project's conclusion

+Publications & Presentations: Available in our Zenodo community Official Deliverables: Project milestones and deliverables will be available as they become available afer the formal approval of the EU.

 ## Content